 The Company understands the importance of stakeholder engagement and has been reporting its engagement activities in its annual sustainability report, in accordance with Global Reporting Initiative (GRI) standard - Core option.
 Key stakeholders have been identified (customers, employees, investors, suppliers, government and regulators), each with their respective engagement channels and key areas of interests that have been made of the Group's priorities.
-Stakeholders can communicate or write to the Company via its corporate website at www.southern-packaging.com.
+Stakeholders can communicate or write to the Company via its corporate website.

-Please refer to the section on Stakeholder Engagement in the Company's Sustainability Report 2022 to be published on SGXNet by April 2023 for more information on how the Company manages its stakeholder relationships.
+Please refer to the section on Stakeholder Engagement in the Company's Sustainability Report 2021 to be published on SGXNet by May 2022 for more information on how the Company manages its stakeholder relationships.